dshenny/my_levenshtein/README.md

 # my_levenshtein

-my_levenshtein is a project designed to teach how to write an algorithm that calculates a modified version of a Levenshtein number.
+my_levenshtein is a project designed to teach how to write an algorithm that calculates a modified version of a Levenshtein number in JavaScript.

 ## Usage